mirahmed39/perfect_roommate/README.md

 First year in college and dorming?
 Well, you better have roommate(s) with similar interests.
 Otherwise, it is going to be another level of stress /anxiety added to your newly started academic career.
 That is where you can count on Perfect Roommate.

 Perfect Roommate is a web applcation where you will sign up for an account.
-Upon signing up, it will also ask you some additional questions.
+Upon signing up, it will ask you some additional questions.
 Then there the magic happens!!!
 It will find you roommates based on similar interests.

 Now that you have a like minded person with you, tackling your academic career would be much more exciting and easier.